MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/proxy-servers-for-skype-for-business-online.md

 We don't support proxy servers for Teams Phones.

-Our recommendation is to ensure that both signaling (TCP 443) and media (UDP 3478-3481) traffic bypasses proxy server infrastructure.
+Our recommendation is to ensure that both signalling (TCP 443) and media (UDP 3478-3481) traffic bypasses proxy server infrastructure.

 ## Teams Meeting Rooms and Panels

-We recommend you bypass proxy server infractructure for Teams Meeting Room and panel devices.
+We recommend you bypass proxy server infrastructure for Teams Meeting Room and panel devices.
 This includes android-based touch screen displays.

 Windows-based Teams Meeting Rooms, including the surface hub support proxy servers, but do not support proxy servers that require authentication.